Temple or Marketplace?

 4 As you come to him, a living stone rejected by men but in the sight of God chosen and precious, 5 you yourselves like living stones are being built up as a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ.

 According to the Gospel of John, one day Jesus went into the stone temple and found it bustling with trade.
-People were exchanging goods for money in the house of God and it seemed to be normal business.
-He promptly drove them out.
+People were exchanging goods for money in the house of God and it appeared to be business as usual.

 John 2:13-17(ESV)